 8: Vacheron Constantin 57260 – $8 million

-This gorgeous piece actually does not have an exact price.
+This gorgeous piece actually does not have an exact price, but it definitely should be included in the most expensive watches list.
 The $8 million we listed above is merely an estimate, as a private buyer commissioned the piece without publicizing the price.
 What makes it so expensive is its impossibly complex craftsmanship, which features 57 complications and 2,826 components.
 The care that went into this piece matches its price tag, as it took roughly 8 years to produce.

 If you’re every able to afford one of the watches on this list, you’ve probably done very well with your life.
 Of course, the vast majority of us never will.
 Still, it’s entertaining to learn about these pieces, look at pictures of them, and fantasize about one day being able to have them.
 Until then, looking is free, so don’t hesitate to research them further!